roberto-goncalves/math-master/README.md

 docker-compose up

 After that, if everything goes right with the code you will see that it will build and then start the execution, wait until LOGSTASH says that it is completely started

-After that, go to http://0.0.0.0:5601 and with elastic username and changeme password, log into elasticsearch, go to Kibana and set logstash-* as a data-source!

-Then, just test the requests as you like:

-oberto@roberto-mac math_ma

-After that, if everything goes right with the code you will see that it will build and then start the execution, wait until LOGSTASH says that it is completely started